ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/01_install_ampl_from_docker.rst

 * :ref:`Troubleshootings`

 .. note::

-    If you already have an AMPL image previously built from either option 1 or 2, go to this :ref:`Use existing` step to start/run a container.
+   *If you already have an AMPL image previously built from either option 1 or 2, go to this "Use an existing image to start a container" step to start/run a container.*

 .. _Create Docker: